 The ICO disagreed and decided this was a serious breach of regulation 22 of the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426) (PECR) because of American Express’ failure to take reasonable steps to avoid the breach, which could have included consulting the ICO's guidance on direct marketing.

 Amongst others, the emails were sent to customers who had opted out of marketing messages.
-The ICO held that the emails were marketing messages because they included content calculated to
+The ICO held that the emails were marketing messages.

 The fine is a reminder to exercise some judgment before sending emails to customers who may not have also provided consent to receive marketing messages.
 Do not assume that it is acceptable to disguise a marketing email as a ‘service message’ (for example an update about their account or the service which is really a promotion).
 These emails are still a breach of the rules if sent without the recipients’ valid consent.
 What matters is the content rather than the label the sender gives it.

-If you would like any help or support with data protection, then visit our dedicated Intellectual Property pages or contact our expert team.
+If you would like any help or support with trade marks, including dealing with oppositions to an application then visit our dedicated Intellectual Property pages or contact our expert team.